dotnet/samples/core/hosting/HostWithHostFxr/readme.md

     * The C++ compiler (`cl.exe` or `g++`) and `dotnet` must be the same bitness (32-bit or 64-bit).
       * On Windows, the default developer command prompt for VS uses the 32-bit compilers, but `dotnet` is typically 64-bit by default.
 Make sure to select the "x64 Native Tools Command Prompt for VS 2019" (or 2017).

-1) Navigate to the root directory and run `dotnet build`.
+1) Navigate to the root directory.

 1) Run the samples.
 Do one of the following: